 Pursuant to direction from the Board, staff prepares comment letters on the environmental documents submitted to our agency from other public agencies and includes copies of these letters in the Transportation Agency Board agendas.
 Staff is also responsible for preparing an annual report summarizing these activities.

-Grant Leonard is the Transportation Agency for Monterey County’s Environmental Review Coordinator.
-If you have questions, he can be reached at (831) 775-4402, or via email at: email@example.com.
+Madilyn Jacobsen is the Transportation Agency for Monterey County’s Environmental Review Coordinator.
+If you have questions, she can be reached at (831) 775-4402, or via email at: firstname.lastname@example.org.